3mmaRand/singlm/docs/glm-poisson-single-cont.md

 ## Reporting the results.

-The number of cases reported by a clinic significantly decreases by a factor of 2.771 for each kilometre from the nuclear plant (< 0.001).
+The number of cases reported by a clinic significantly decreases by a factor of 2.771 $\pm$ 0.005 for each kilometre from the nuclear plant (p < 0.001).
 See figure \@ref(fig:fig-cases-report).
+For a clinic at the plant, 1.019 $\pm$ 0.309 cases are expected

 (ref:fig-cases-report) Incidence of cancer cases reported at clinic by it distance from the nuclear plant.
+The line gives predictions for a GLM with Poisson distributed errors, $y$ = 2.771 $\times$ 0.979$^{x}$.

 <div class="figure" style="text-align: left">
 <img src="glm-poisson-single-cont_files/figure-html/fig-cases-report-1.png" alt="(ref:fig-cases-report)" width="60%" />